EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 Snapshots are not persisted across database restarts: a reload of the RocksDB library (via a server restart) releases all pre-existing snapshots.

+#### Transactions
+RocksDB supports multi-operational transactions.
+It supports both of optimistic and pessimistic mode.
+See [[Transactions]].

 #### Prefix Iterators
 Most LSM engines cannot support an efficient `RangeScan` API because it needs to look into every data file.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 RocksDB uses this to its advantage.
 Applications can configure a `prefix_extractor` to specify a key-prefix.
 RocksDB uses this to store blooms for every key-prefix.
 An iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.